This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links

 The original version seems to have evolved from a secret chocolate cake recipe about 50 years ago.
 Each version over the years has similar undertones.

-Most of the tales involve a corporate conglomerate ripping off or duping some innocent patron who’s only request was asking for a recipe.
+Most of the tales involve a corporate conglomerate ripping off or duping some innocent patron whose only request was asking for a recipe.
 In all accounts, the requests were granted but not without asking for an unreasonable amount of money in exchange.

-Feeling scathed in way or another, the innocent patron gets revenge by recanting their tale of whoa, sharing the recipe and then asking others to do the same.
+Feeling scathed in one way or another, the innocent patron gets revenge by recanting their tale of whoa, sharing the recipe, and then asking others to do the same.

 In this version, a woman and her daughter were having lunch at Neiman Marcus and ordered a chocolate chip cookie for dessert.

 The story goes that they loved the cookie so much, that the woman asked the waitress for the recipe.
 The waitress agreed and said it would cost “two fifty”.
 Thinking the cost was $2.50, the woman requested to have the recipe put on her Neiman Marcus account.

 Upon receipt of her monthly bill, the woman was surprised to see she had actually been charged $250.00 for the chocolate chip cookie recipe.
 She requested a refund but was told there was nothing she could do.
 She had to pay the outrageous bill.

 In turn, to spite the department store, the woman shared the chocolate chip recipe in a chain letter.
 In the letter she shared her experience and urged anyone who received the letter, to pass it on.